-The stationary source is considered a "synthetic minor" source in regards to the Prevention of Significant Deterioration (PSD) regulations of the Michigan Air Pollution Control Rules Part 18, Prevention of Significant Deterioration of Air Quality because the stationary source accepted legally enforceable permit conditions limiting the potential to emit of carbon monoxide to less than 250 tons per year.
+The stationary source is considered a "synthetic minor" source in regards to the Prevention of Significant Deterioration (PSD) regulations of the Michigan Air Pollution Control Rules Part 18, Prevention of Significant Deterioration of Air Quality because the stationary source accepted legally enforceable permit conditions limiting the potential to emit of nitrogen oxides to less than 250 tons per year.
+The source is limited to 224.9 tons per year of NOx emissions with restrictions on natural gas usage.
+The hours of operation for the emergency engine and emergency fire pump are also restricted.
+The Facility has requirements for continuous emissions monitoring for NOx with associated recordkeeping.